03 Sep Momonga Monday: The Anatomy of a 3D Game Character

 When we have this model in 3D, we import it into Unity, and he blends with the environment.
-The final result in the game:

 I hope you liked this short introduction to 3D characters!
 We are now wrapping up Guaka’s level, and when that’s done we have completed the story mode.
 All that remains is polishing, adding bonus content, tweaking the gameplay, polishing some more, wrapping it up, and more polish.